Consultation on the exposure draft of the Trusted Digital Identity Bill and related legislative instruments

 - prohibitions on profiling (including from law enforcement) and ensuring data can’t be sold

-- prohibitions on single identifiers (so it can’t be used to track your online activity)
+- prohibitions that mean it can’t be used to track your online activity

 - not having one single database where data is stored.